jgonzalezd/jgonzalezd.github.io/_posts/2025-07-11-my-claude-code-loaded-devcontainer-ready-for-ai-assisted-dev.md

 ### 🧪 Try It Out!

-- Open a terminal and run `claude --version` to check the CLI.
+- Open a terminal and run `claude` to login to the CLI.
 - Use `claude mcp list` to see your available MCPs.
 - Start coding, and let Claude help you with code suggestions, explanations, and task management.